 Día de los muertos

 Each November 2nd (or as close to the day as possible) the Purdue University Latino Cultural Center gathers to call upon our ancestors who have passed, and to celebrate their life and death.
 In 2008, UNESCO recognized the importance of Día de los muertos by adding the holiday to its list of Intangible Cultural Heritage of Humanity.
 Day of the Dead originated several thousand years ago with the Aztec, Toltec, and other Nahua people.
 For these pre-Hispanic cultures, death was a natural phase in life’s long continuum.
 The dead were still members of the community, kept alive in memory and spirit—and during Día de los Muertos, they temporarily returned to Earth.

 At Purdue, departments, academic units, student and community organizations create altars that honor the dead and also provide learning opportunities for the community.
 We give the community the opportunity to participate in rituals and traditions such as eating pan de muerto and decorating sugar skulls.

 The next DDLM will take place on Thursday, November 2nd from 6PM-8PM at the PMU North and South Ballrooms.

 On April 11th, 2003, the Latino Cultural Center opened its doors at Purdue University.
 Since then, every year, we recognize our history and communities with a celebration that occurs on the Saturday closest to April 11th.
 This is a time to gather our familias and reflect on our accomplishments, connect with alumni and look toward the future.

-All graduating students are invited to participate in the Latinx Graduation Ceremony which takes place on the Friday of graduation weekend.
+All graduating students are invited to participate in Excelencia, the LCC Graduation Ceremony which takes place on the Friday of graduation weekend.
 Students and their families and friends are invited to this ceremony, held in Spanish, Portuguese and English.
-The LCC celebrates the accomplsihments of the graduating class and recongizes the efforts of their family and friends in the process.
+The LCC celebrates the accomplishments of the graduating class and recognizes the efforts of their family and friends in the process.